-Children account for a large portion of the population, and they thus account for a large portion of people who need counseling.
+Children account for a large portion of the population, and they thus account for many people who need counseling.
 Child/pediatric counselors help children who struggle with physical abuse, substance abuse, trauma, and other serious issues.
-Counselors also help children prepare for their future even when these types of issues aren't present.
-Child/pediatric counselors specialize in helping any and all children under 18 years old.
+Counselors also help children prepare for their future even when these issues aren't present.
+Child/pediatric counselors specialize in helping children under 18 years old.

 Step 1: Complete a Child/Pediatric Counselor Degree